JIDELFA

 SECURITY BRIEF HUMANITARIAN CRISIS MARCH 2026

-12.1 Million Need Urgent Aid, Yet Mali's Appeal Was Only 16% Funded
+24.4 Million Need Humanitarian Aid, Yet Mali's Appeal Was Only 16% Funded

 The chronic underfunding of Sahel humanitarian appeals is strategically self-defeating, as it creates precisely the conditions of despair and alienation that extremist groups exploit to recruit the next generation of fighters.